 Other duties as defined/assigned by the committee

-Standard monthly meetings, Fall 2018-Spring 2019– 2:00-3:15pm in A&S 251
+Standard monthly meetings, Fall 2020-Spring 2021– 2:00-3:15pm online via zoom

+During the current or any other emergency, ad-hoc meetings may be held as requested by the University.
+These meetings may be held by email discussions and documented for archives.

-August 14, September 7, October 5, November 2, December 7, February 1, March 1, March 29.
+August 14, September 4, October 2, November 6, December 4, February 5, March 5, April 2.